raminmh/liquid_time_constant_networks/README.md

 ## Requisites

-All models were implemented tested with TensorFlow 1.14.0 and python3 on Ubuntu 16.04 and 18.04 machines.
+All models were implemented and tested with TensorFlow 1.14.0 and python3 on Ubuntu 16.04 and 18.04 machines.
-All following steps assume that they are executed under these conditions.
+All the following steps assume that they are executed under these conditions.

 ## Preparation

-First we have to download all datasets by running
+First, we have to download all datasets by running
 ```bash
 source download_datasets.sh
 ```